 - Approaching cautiously

-History of Dogs Seeing Infrared
+History of Dogs Sensing Infrared

-Science Behind Dogs Not Seeing Infrared
+Science Behind Dogs and Infrared

 The specialization that allowed the dog’s ancestors to excel at low light conditions, such as dusk and dawn, is also the very reason that your dog can’t see infrared.
-There are certain animals, like snakes, that can detect infrared with their specially developed sensory organs, but dogs do not have that ability.

-Training Dogs to See Infrared
+Training Dogs to Sense Infrared

-Safety with Dogs Seeing Infrared:
+Safety with Dogs Sensing Infrared